golangindia/StudyGroup/PAST_SESSIONS.md

 **Agenda:**

-### Go Runtime - Session 1

-We'll discuss basics of go runtime, This is the beginning of multi part series, we will be exploring in depth, code, and other parts than basics in later sessions by [Dinesh](https://github.com/devdinu)
+Go Runtime - Part 1: We'll discuss basics of go runtime, This is the beginning of multi part series, we will be exploring in depth, code, and other parts than basics in later sessions by [Dinesh](https://github.com/devdinu)

 ## Session 7 - Date: 03rd Jan 2019 - 20:30 IST